ChainAgnostic/CAIPs/CAIPs/caip-1.md

 #### `discussions-to` header

-While an CAIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the CAIP is being discussed.
+While a CAIP is a draft, a `discussions-to` header will indicate the mailing list or URL where the CAIP is being discussed.

 As a single exception, `discussions-to` cannot point to GitHub pull requests.